erigones/esdc-docs/user-guide/gui/datacenters/settings.rst

 .. note:: A newly created virtual data center inherits all settings from the default *main* data center.

-.. note:: In the upper right corner is a button labeled ``Show All``, which can be used to display all settings, including global options.
+.. note:: In the upper right corner is a button labeled :guilabel:`Show All`, which can be used to display all settings, including global options.

 .. _dc_modules: